MetaMask/metamask-docs/snaps/tutorials/custom-evm-accounts.md

 ---
-description: Create a Keyring snap to connect to custom EVM accounts in MetaMask.
+description: Create a Keyring Snap to connect to custom EVM accounts in MetaMask.
 sidebar_custom_props:
   flask_only: true
 ---

-# Create a snap to connect to custom EVM accounts
+# Create a Snap to connect to custom EVM accounts

-This tutorial walks you through creating a snap that uses the [Keyring API](../concepts/keyring-api.md) to integrate custom EVM accounts in MetaMask.
+This tutorial walks you through creating a Snap that uses the [Keyring API](../concepts/keyring-api.md) to integrate custom EVM accounts in MetaMask.

 :::flaskOnly